dannywmarks/CP1-PARTYFUNDME/README.md

 >[Shark Tank audition video](https://www.youtube.com/watch?v=gf_a_UmJkUQ&feature=youtu.be)
 >

 MoneyShot never gained traction, but I did have  success  “crowdfunding” parties.
 I would throw parties for friends' birthdays at popular bars in SF.
->1.
-I would create a flyer for the party.
+>1.I would create a flyer for the party.
-2. Post on social media circle, inviting everyone to the party but if they coudn't make it could buy a round.
+>2.Post on social media circle, inviting everyone to the party but if they coudn't make it could buy a round.
-3. Used money that was "chipped in" / donated to create a tab at the bar Moneyshot would average 1000$ raised a party.
-The bar owners and staff were happy, party goers were happy, and most of all the person we threw the parties for were happy.
+>3.Used money that was "chipped in" / donated to create a tab at the bar.

+Moneyshot would average 1000$ raised a party.
+The bar owners and staff were happy, party goers were happy, and most of all >the person we threw the parties for were happy.

-##**Goals**:
+## **Goals**:

 Build a platform that would allow bar owners and eventually users to create and crowdfund events at Bar/Nightclub establishments.

-##**Specifications**
+## **Specifications**
 * Sign up and create user function.
 * Create and Manage Events
 * View Events